manna8/Team12_Notes_Web_App/README.md

 # Team12_Notes_Web_App
 Web application for the Web System Development subject.
-Goal of this project is to create webiste that allows users to create notes and group them into collections
+The goal of this project is to create a webiste that allows users to create notes and group them into collections.
+Additionally, it allows you to add friends and share your notes and collections with them.

 ## Authors:
 <table>